Explore the .NET Aspire dashboard

 Navigate to the Metrics page to view the metrics for your app. .NET Aspire automatically configures metrics for the different projects in your app.
 Metrics are a way to measure the health of your application and can be used to monitor the performance of your app over time.

-Each metric-publishing project in your app will have its own metrics.
+Each metric-publishing project in your app has its own metrics.
 The metrics page displays a selection pane for each top-level meter and the corresponding instruments that you can select to view the metric.

 Consider the following example screenshot of the metrics page, with the webfrontend project selected and the System.Net.Http meter's http.client.request.duration metric selected: